 ysb120883@yu.ac.kr, pogary@ynu.ac.kr

-Abstract—This paper is about a study using musegan [1] that succeeded in generating music by generating multi-track music according to the framework of GAN. musegan has a limitation in that it cannot control the output through conditions.
+Abstract—This paper is about a study using musegan [1] that succeeded in generating music by generating multi-track music according to the framework of GAN.
+Musegan has a limitation in that it cannot control the output through conditions.
 Therefore, we offer models that can generate music through genre conditions.
 We show that the suggested models can generate music with conditional genres through qualitative and quantitative examination of experimental results.

 Keywords; Music Generation; Generative Adversarial Network; MuseGAN